 When I was going to College in Vancouver I had a class mate who worked out daily and was very health conscious with her food choices.
 She was always bringing interesting food with her for lunch (grains I’d never heard of like quinoa & millet).
-This was my first introduction to grains.
-This coupled with my mom turning into a better and more interesting cook (she introduced me to couscous and tabbouleh) helped spark my interest in healthier food and health food stores since that was the only place you could get these unique sounding grains in the early 90’s.
+My mom started cooking with grains in the late 80’s so this combined with my class mate’s healthy lifestyle really helped spark my interest in healthier food.
+When I lived in Vancouver the only place you could buy these grains were health food stores (1990’s).

-With my burger I had fried, seasoned mushrooms, a spring lettuce mix, tomato and the sauce I used was some mayo mixed with chopped cilantro, salt, pepper and lemon juice.
+For toppings I added some sauteed, seasoned mushrooms, a spring lettuce mix, and tomato.
+The sauce included mayo mixed with chopped cilantro, salt, pepper and lemon juice.

-- 1 tsp combined (fajita & bbq spices) use any spice you like
+- 2 tsp combined fajita & bbq spices use any spice you like

 - 1 egg